ericodess/portfolio-api/README.md

 ## Documentation

-You can also reach to the [Developer Portal](https://api.efrederick.dev) to a more hands-on driven info.
+You can reach to the [Developer Portal](https://api.efrederick.dev) to a more hands-on driven info.